 Traditionally, modeling metal alloys is a lengthy and complex process involving many variables: element composition, proportions, crystal structure.
 However, the new method helps to quickly iterate through all possible combinations and identify potential candidates for further research.

-Unlike traditional approaches based on complex quantum-mechanical calculations, the new method uses potentials obtained through machine learning.
+Unlike traditional approaches based on complex quantum mechanical calculations, the new method uses potentials obtained through machine learning.
 This allows for faster calculations and efficient scanning of many options.
 The algorithm has already demonstrated its effectiveness on two sets of metals: refractory (vanadium, molybdenum, niobium, tantalum, and tungsten) and noble (gold, platinum, palladium, copper, and silver).

 These new alloys need to be thoroughly tested to understand their potential applications.
-It is expected that their use could lead to the creation of new materials for the aerospace, mechanical engineering, construction, electronics, and medical technology industries.
+It is expected that their use may lead to the creation of new materials for the aerospace, mechanical engineering, construction, electronics, and medical technology industries.

 In the future, scientists plan to expand the algorithm to explore other compositions and crystal structures, which will open up new opportunities for various industries.